Earth Treasure Vase: Global Healing Project

 An Earth Treasure Vase was buried in the roots of a sacred kola nut tree in Telewoyan Village, Lofa County, outside of Voinjama, in a community-wide ceremony on the winter solstice.

-Through the generous support of the Frost Foundation, the ETV Project journeyed to Liberia in March 2011 to tend these prayers and seeds of peace.
+Through the generous support of the Frost Foundation, the ETV Global Healing Project returned to Liberia in March 2011 to tend these prayers and water the seeds of peace that were planted.
 Joyfully, we returned to participate in the community dedication of a Peace Hut constructed at the site where the ETV is buried.
-This hut was so well received that it was selected by the elders of Voinjama, during Liberia`s 164th Independence Day ceremony in July 2011, as the primary center for settling any future disputes amongst the citizens of Lofa County.
+This hut was so well received that it was selected by the elders of Voinjama, during Liberia’s 164th Independence Day ceremony in July 2011, as the primary center for settling any future disputes amongst the citizens of Lofa County.

-Please view “Life is Returning,” the dedication of the first palava peace hut on March 27, 2011, here:
+Please view “Life is Returning,” the dedication of this first Peace Hut on March 27, 2011, here

-Our second Peace Hut is to soon be built in Ganta, Nimba County, on land given by the Mayor and City Councilors in the Gbartu Quarter.
+Our second Peace Hut was built in Ganta, Nimba County, on land given by the Mayor and City Councilors in the Gbartu Quarter.

 “When people I work with — former child soldiers and ex-combatants — hear the bell, it gives them a moment of mercy, a moment of freedom from the mental and emotional anguish they are living with.”

-A key aspect of the Liberia Peacebuilding Project is ongoing training in mindfulness.
+A key aspect of the Peace Hut Alliance is ongoing training in mindfulness.

-Peace in the Making takes place each year at the time of Jake and Bethelson’s annual visit to New Mexico, home of Alliance for the Earth.
-Jake and Bethelson have found that mindfulness and meditation is a powerful peacemaking tool.
+The Liberians have discovered that mindfulness meditation is a powerful peacemaking tool.
 It allows activists to refuel their passion, connect with a source of peace within, and become more effective in their work.
-At the intersection of our concerns for peace and social justice and the ecological crisis, we meet to engage in discourse and support each other in a practice of cultivating awareness.
+At the intersection of our concerns for peace and social justice and the ecological crisis, we meet to engage in contemplation and discourse and support each other in a practice of cultivating mindful awareness.

 Get Involved

-This humble, grassroots effort clearly can make a difference in the lives of many communities throughout Liberia, with each community providing the land, design and labor for their own Peace Hut and well.
-Our coordinators will bring people together on a regular basis to dialogue, tell stories, meditate, pray, eat, dance, and play soccer, thus laying a strong foundation for peace to take root in Liberia.
-With each brick of every hut, we hope and pray that peace becomes stable and this program becomes self-sustaining over the next four years.
+This humble, grassroots effort can clearly make a difference in the lives of many communities throughout Liberia, with each community providing the land, design and labor for their own Peace Hut and well.
+Members of the Peace Hut Alliance bring people together on a regular basis inside the Peace Huts to learn conflict resolution skills, training in women’s empowerment and community leadership, reconciliation and dialogue, storytelling, and mindfulness meditation.
+And of course they gather there to pray, eat, dance, and play soccer.
+With each brick of every hut, a strong foundation for peace is intended to take root in Liberia.

 Our Liberia Partners